followmyutopia/devextreme-documentation/concepts/05 Widgets/Diagram/10 Data Binding/20 Linear Array.md

-A tree constructed from a list where each record specifies its IDs and includes a parent node ID reference.
-Use the [dataSource](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#dataSource) option to bind the widget to the list.
-You should specify the [keyExpr](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#keyExpr) and [parentKeyExpr](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#parentKeyExpr) options because of the data's plain structure.
-The **Diagram** uses information from the key fields to transform plain data into a tree.
+Use the [dataSource](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#dataSource) option to bind the widget to a list where each record specifies its IDs and includes a parent node ID reference.

+Specify the [keyExpr](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#keyExpr) and [parentKeyExpr](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#parentKeyExpr) options, because of the data's plain structure.
+The **Diagram** uses information from key fields to transform plain data into a tree.

         <!-- tab: index.js -->
         $(function() {